Funded by the UK Government

 Next steps

-All of your feedback will be considered and will help inform the final scheme design.
-From October 2024 we will review the feedback collected, with a written summary of this feedback to be published on this web page in due course.
+All of your feedback is being considered and is helping to inform the final scheme design.
+Since October 2024, we have been reviewing the feedback collected, with a written summary of this feedback to be published on this web page in due course.

 Depending on the final scheme design, we may need a planning application.
-If so, a planning application for the Valley Brook Corridor Scheme would be submitted in early 2025, with an aim to start construction of the scheme in 2025/2026.
+If so, a planning application for the Valley Brook Corridor Scheme would be submitted in early 2025, with an aim to start construction of the scheme later in 2025/2026.
 More detail on timescales for construction will be provided once we have appointed a contractor.

 Contact us

-Page last reviewed: 06 September 2024
+Page last reviewed: 23 October 2024